play-co/devkit-entities/README.md

 ## Changelog

+- Adding SATPhysics component
 - Adding rotate and setAnchor (pivot point) function on Entity
-- Supporting detect collision with rotation on any pivot
+- Supporting detect collision with rotation on any pivot (using SATPhysics)
 - Changing response object on EntityPool

 ## Next features